The IIAC Investment Industry

 IIAC Investment Industry Hall of Fame

 The Hall of Fame serves to honour excellence, integrity and leadership in Canada’s investment industry.
-This year’s Inductees will be recognized and celebrated at a Gala Dinner on Thursday, October 27, 2016 at the Delta Toronto hotel.
-The evening’s celebrations will also recognize the winner of the 2016 IIAC Top Under 40 Award, given to an individual who has brought distinction to the investment/financial industry.
+This year’s Inductees were recognized and celebrated at a Gala Dinner on Thursday, October 27, 2016 at the Delta Toronto hotel.
+The evening’s celebrations also recognized the winner of the 2016 IIAC Top Under 40 Award, given to an individual who has brought distinction to the investment/financial industry.

-Broadcaster and author Rex Murphy will serve as the Master of Ceremonies for the Induction ceremony.
+Broadcaster and author Rex Murphy served as the Master of Ceremonies for the Induction ceremony.
+For photos from the event, please click here.

 The Inductees were chosen by members of the IIAC Hall of Fame Selection Committee, a group of distinguished Canadians who work, or have worked, in politics, the law, academia, business and the investment industry.
 Members of the IIAC Investment Industry Hall of Fame Selection Committee are (right):